Category Archives: Book Reviews

 The Art of Profitability

-The Art of Profitability by Adrian J. Slywotzky My rating: 5 of 5 stars “The Art of Profitability” uses the same novel approach as “The Guy Who Fired His Boss” & “Lost and Found”, two books which I read earlier, except that the delivery style is reminiscent of Gu Long, the late Taiwanese Wuxia novelist,… Read More »
+The Art of Profitability by Adrian J. Slywotzky My rating: 5 of 5 stars “The Art of Profitability” uses the same novel approach as “The Guy Who Fired His Boss” & “Lost and Found”, two books which I read earlier, except that the delivery style is reminiscent of Gu Long, the late Taiwanese Wuxia novelist,… Read More: The Art of Profitability »

 The Lee Kuan Yew that very few Singaporeans know about

 To Catch a Tartar: A Dissident in Lee Kuan Yew’s Prisonis an excellent study of the conceit and deceit of a man many Singaporeans thought they knew.
 The author, Francis Seow, is a former solicitor general and president of the Law Society in Singapore.
-This is his first-hand account of how he has suffered under… Read More »
+This is his first-hand account of how he has suffered under… Read More: The Lee Kuan Yew that very few Singaporeans know about »